Study the social, environmental and physical influences that together determine the health and well-being of people and communities.

 All admission decisions will be finalized by the end of March.

 The doctoral program in public health has a limited number of graduate research assistantships, which are designed to allow students to work closely with a mentor on a research project.
 Assistantships are typically awarded for two years and provide a stipend, student health insurance and tuition waiver (up to 21 credits annually).
 Students will be informed about the terms and length of awards at the time of acceptance to the program.
-Additional funding is either provided through undergraduate teaching assistantships or faculty research funded projects.
+Additional funding is either provided through undergraduate teaching assistantships or faculty-research-funded projects.

 The College for Public Health and Social Justice offers several ways to help finance graduate education.
 Opportunities include a limited number of merit-based scholarships and graduate research assistantships.
 Awards are made to applicants with the highest combinations of GPAs and test scores who complete their applications by the priority deadlines.

-The College for Public Health and Social Justice is fully accredited by the Council on Education for Public Health (CEPH).
+Saint Louis University's College for Public Health and Social Justice is fully accredited by the Council on Education for Public Health (CEPH).
+To see our most recent accreditation documentation, please visit the College for Public Health and Social Justice website.

 Domain 1: Critical Thinking

 Critically evaluate, integrate and challenge existing scientific knowledge.
-Assess gaps in research to develop research questions.

 Domain 2: Analytical Skills